indigo-dc/orchent/gitbook/user.md

 Flags:
       --help         Show context-sensitive help (also try --help-long and --help-man).
       --version      Show application version.
-  -u, --url=URL      the base url of the orchestrator rest interface
+  -u, --url=URL  the base url of the orchestrator rest interface.
+Alternative the environment
-      --callback=""  the callback url
+                 variable 'ORCHENT_URL' can be used: 'export ORCHENT_URL=<the_url>' --callback=""  the callback url

 Args: